Registration now open for the March OMT Performance Exam | Get details

 1. In order to take the Geriatric Medicine Written Exam, applicants must have completed a fellowship in Geriatric Medicine.

 2. The Geriatric Medicine Written Exam is offered once per year in the spring.
 The application period opens 6-8 months prior to the exam date.
+There are 200 single answer multiple-choice questions on the Geriatric Medicine exam.

 Become Board Certified